svelte-add/postcss/README.md

 After the adder runs,
 * You can write PostCSS syntax in the `style` blocks in Svelte files.

-* You can write PostCSS syntax in the `src/global.css` file.
+* You can write PostCSS syntax in the `src/app.postcss` or `src/global.postcss` file.

   This is your global stylesheet because it will be active on every page of your site.